There are multiple things that you should expect and prepare for before your surgery.

 The day of your surgery:

-1. Make sure you are up in time and get over to the hospital early, just in case.
+1. Waking up: Make sure you are up in time and get over to the hospital early, just in case.
 Bring some stuff to do because you might have to wait awhile.

-2. What to wear and bring: Bring and wear anything you want, whatever makes you comfortable.
+3. What to bring: You can bring anything you want and whatever makes you the most comfortable.
 For example, when I was little I would go into surgery with my stuffed animal, Spot.
 The doctors would give Spot a hat and name tag.
 He would be there when I would fall asleep and when I would wake up.
 Don't worry, they take great care of anything you bring with you while you are asleep.
+Now, I really enjoy bringing a book to the hospital with me as it is a great way to pass the time while waiting.
+I also bring my phone with me for any games, however, those items cannot come back with you to the actual procedure room.
+As always, each hospital is different so please make sure you are following any of their instructions.

 3. Nervous?
-When you get to the waiting room, it is normal to be nervous.
-You are about to have an operation or checkup it is expected that you will be nervous.
-Just ask any questions you have or tell the nurses if there is anything you need.
+When you get to the waiting room, it is normal to be nervous--you are about to have some sort of procedure which is a big deal.
+Just ask any questions you have or tell the nurses if there is anything you need, they are always here to help and make you feel better.

 What will happen before you go in:

-First, someone will take you back to the pre-op area to get you ready.
-You will get into a gown, and be brought to a room.
-Just a heads up, you can go back in underwear, but when you wake up you might not have it on anymore.
+Typically, someone will first take you back to the pre-op area to get you ready.
+You will get into a gown and be brought to a room.
+Just a heads up, you can go back in underwear, but when you wake up you might not have it on anymore (depending on the procedure of course).
 Multiple people will be coming in to talk to you, so ask them whatever you want.
-They will answer any question you ask and will do anything to make you comfortable and happy.
+They will answer any question you have and will do anything to make you comfortable and happy.
 If you do not get your answer to your question, you have permission to keep asking until you get the answer you want and need.
 I recommend getting a lot of blankets and getting nice and comfy.
 Then, someone will come and take you into the operating room.

 Going into the operating room:

-Going into the operating room you can bring whatever you want and a parent can come with you.
-When I was little my mom would always come with me because my dad is very tall and couldn't fit into the suit they had for him to wear.
+Going into the operating room (when you are a kid) you can bring some items, like a stuffed animal, or even a parent.
+When I was little, my mom would always come with me because my dad is very tall and couldn't fit into the gown they had for him to wear.
 I would get on to the operating table and they would make sure I was comfy.
 Once you are in the operating room, the doctor and nurses will start to get you ready.
 They will put little sticky things on you to monitor your vital signs while you are asleep.
 They will also put something on your finger to monitor you more.
 Depending on your operation, they might give you a mask to give you oxygen to make sure you are okay.
-After you are all ready, they will start to give you anesthesia.
+After you are all ready, they will start to give you anesthesia or other medicine to make you go to sleep.

 Anesthesia: